THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE

 Undoubtedly, the drive from Shillong was a memorable one.
 Dense patches of forests forever covered in a veil of mist, tall pine trees standing as sentinels to the way ahead, seemingly guiding to the righteous path, I craned my neck outside as much as I could to take it all in, breathing fresh unadulterated air as hair swayed with the winds in a life of its own.

 Alternating between drizzling and shining through the thicket of clouds, over sinuous curves passing right through the heart of hills, unending number of cascades just waiting to be found, I was busy part photographing and part contemplating the beauty of nature so pristine and bewitching.

 I stood on the viewing platform to a blanket of dense fog with zero visibility.
 Just when I started thinking that it might be futile — as if on cue, the fog started to clear unveiling a vast 180-degree expanse of green hills overlooking a gorgeous waterfall tumbling down to form a blissful turquoise green pool.
 One of those sights that leave you entranced!

 Nohkalikai Falls has the tallest plunge in India, falling from a height of 1,115 ft.
-It is one of the major attractions in Meghalaya state, let alone Cherrapunji.
+One of the major attractions in Meghalaya state, let alone Cherrapunji.
 Watching this falls is a mesmerizing sight and one of the must do things in Cherrapunji.

 As the legend goes, a young mother called Likai lived in Rangjyrteh village upstream of the waterfalls.
 Ka( identifies the feminine gender in Khasi) Likai worked long hours as a single mother, leaving her infant daughter in the care of others.
 Subsequently, she re-married but her husband was envious of the affection his newly wed wife showered on her infant.